rob-blackbourn/jetblack-fixengine/README.md

 ## Installation

-The package can be install from the pie store.
+The package can be installed from the pie store.

 ```bash
 pip install jetblack-fixengine